 The Fund's annual accounts clearly state its objective of investing directly into portfolio investments and providing investment management services to investors for the purpose of generating returns in the form of investment income and capital appreciation.
-The Fund has reported its investments in EDL Euro Fund and the Access Fund PPN at fair value.
-The EDL Euro Fund has a stated term of six years.
+The Fund has reported its investments in the Access Fund PPN, EDL Euro Fund and EDL III Fund at fair value.
+The EDL Euro Fund and the EDL III Fund have a stated term of six years.
 The Access Fund PPN matures in 2069 and can also be redeemed by giving notice at least 60 days before the end of the relevant quarter, and therefore has an identifiable exit date.
 Based on the above, the Investment Manager concludes that the Fund meets the characteristics of an investment entity.
 This will be reassessed on an annual basis for changes in any of these criteria or characteristics.